Skip to main content

 A woman sits with her dog on the floor of her living room, reviewing documents.

 The power of compounding can lead to some significant gains down the road.
 For example, say you put $5,000 into a savings account today with a 3.75% annual percentage yield (APY), which compounds monthly.
-In 10 years, without putting additional money into the account, your savings will have grown to just over $7,270.
-(That assumes the interest rate stays fixed at 3.75%, but interest rates can and do change over time.)
+In 10 years, without putting additional money into the account, your savings will have grown to around $7,270.
+This assumes the interest rate stays fixed at 3.75%, but interest rates can and do change over time.

 Savings accounts provide account holders a convenient and accessible place to keep their money.
 Whether you’re managing your account from a computer, tablet, or mobile app, most financial institutions will allow you to move money into and out of your savings account with ease.
 Just make sure you know your bank’s withdrawal limits regarding your specific savings account.
 Exceeding those limits could lead to fees, which can eat into your savings.